 Since her triumphant debut in 2007 as Violetta (La Traviata) at the Teatro dell’Opera di Roma, Myrtò Papatanasiu ranks among the most acclaimed sopranos worldwide.
 Her magnificent voice and dazzling stage presence have established her as a unique international opera singer.

-As one of the most sought-after lyric artists today, she performs in the world’s leading opera houses including the Metropolitan Opera, Wiener Staatsoper, Deutsche Staatsoper Berlin, Bayerische Staatsoper, Opernhaus Zürich, Theater an der Wien, Opéra Nationale de Paris, Théâtre des Champs Élysées, Théâtre Royal de la Monnaie, Opéra de Monte-Carlo, San Diego Opera, The Dallas Opera, L’Opéra de Montréal, Sydney Opera House, New National Theatre Tokio, Teatro dell’Opera di Roma, De Nationale Opera Amsterdam, Copenhagen Opera House, Gran Teatre del Liceu Barcelona, Teatro Regio di Torino, Teatro Carlo Felice Genova, and Accademia Nazionale di Santa Cecilia di Roma, Teatro di San Carlo di Napoli and Grand Théâtre de Luxembourg, as well as at festivals in Athens, Edinburgh, New York, Sferisterio Macerata and La Coruña.
+As one of the most sought-after lyric artists today, she performs in the world’s leading opera houses including the Metropolitan Opera, Royal Opera House, Wiener Staatsoper, Deutsche Staatsoper Berlin, Bayerische Staatsoper, Opernhaus Zürich, Theater an der Wien, Opéra Nationale de Paris, Théâtre des Champs Élysées, Théâtre Royal de la Monnaie, Opéra de Monte-Carlo, San Diego Opera, The Dallas Opera, L’Opéra de Montréal, Sydney Opera House, New National Theatre Tokyo, Teatro dell’Opera di Roma, De Nationale Opera Amsterdam, Copenhagen Opera House, Gran Teatre del Liceu Barcelona, Teatro Regio di Torino, Teatro Carlo Felice Genova, Accademia Nazionale di Santa Cecilia di Roma, Teatro di San Carlo di Napoli and Grand Théâtre de Luxembourg, as well as the Festivals in Edinburgh, Mostly Mozart New York, Athens, Sferisterio Macerata and La Coruña.

-Established as a great Mozart interpreter, Myrtò Papatanasiu’s most celebrated portrayals include those of Sifare (Mitridate, Rè di Ponto) at Théâtre Royal de la Monnaie, Théâtre des Champs-Élysées in Paris and Opéra de Dijon; Donna Elvira (Don Giovanni) at the Royal Opera House in London, Gran Teatre del Liceu Barcelona, San Diego Opera, Mostly Mozart Festival New York and at the Grand Théâtre de Genève; Donna Anna (Don Giovanni) at Wiener Staatsoper, Theater an der Wien, Teatro Carlo Felice Genova, De Nationale Opera Amsterdam; Fiordiligi (Così Fan Tutte) at Palais Garnier in Paris, Copenhagen Opera House, Staatstheater Wiesbaden, De Vlaamse Opera Antwerpen, Greek National Opera, and Teatro Filarmonico di Verona; Konstanze (Die Entführung aus dem Serail) at Thessaloniki Concert Hall, Sandrina (La Finta Gardiniera) at Greek National Opera; Vitelia (La Clemenza di Tito) at Volksoper Wien; and Contessa Almaviva (Le nozze di Figaro) at the New National Theatre Tokio and the Staatsoper Berlin.
+Her most celebrated Mozartian roles include those of Sifare (Mitridate, Rè di Ponto) at the Théâtre Royal de la Monnaie in Bruxelles, Théâtre des Champs-Élysées in Paris and Opéra de Dijon; Donna Elvira (Don Giovanni) at the Royal Opera House in London, Gran Teatre del Liceu Barcelona, San Diego Opera, Mostly Mozart Festival New York and at the Grand Théâtre de Genève; Donna Anna (Don Giovanni) at the Wiener Staatsoper, Theater an der Wien, Teatro Carlo Felice Genova, De Nationale Opera Amsterdam; Fiordiligi (Così Fan Tutte) at Palais Garnier in Paris, Copenhagen Opera House, Staatstheater Wiesbaden, De Vlaamse Opera Antwerpen, the Greek National Opera in Athens, and the Teatro Filarmonico di Verona; Konstanze (Die Entführung aus dem Serail) at Thessaloniki Concert Hall; Sandrina and Arminda (La Finta Giardiniera) at the Greek National Opera and the Opernhaus Zürich; Vitellia (La Clemenza di Tito) at the Volksoper Wien; and Contessa Almaviva (Le Nozze di Figaro) at the New National Theatre Tokyo and the Staatsoper Berlin.

-For her particularly remarkable and memorable company debut as Violetta (La Traviata) at The Dallas Opera, Myrtò Papatanasiu was honoured with the prestigious «Maria Callas Debut Artist of the Year» award in 2012.
+For her particularly remarkable and memorable company debut as Violetta (La Traviata) at The Dallas Opera, Myrtò Papatanasiu was honoured with the prestigious «Maria Callas Debut Artist of the Year» Award in 2012.

-After Rossini’s much-acclaimed Anna (Maometto II) at the Concertgebouw Amsterdam; Donna Fiorilla (Il turco in Italia) at the Teatro Carlo Felice di Genova; and Giulia (La Scala di Seta) at the Konzerthaus Wien, she was celebrated for her outstanding interpretation of Semiramide (title role) at De Vlaamse Opera Antwerpen and the Edinburgh Festival.
+After Rossini’s much-acclaimed Anna (Maometto II) at the Concertgebouw Amsterdam; Donna Fiorilla (Il Turco in Italia) at the Teatro Carlo Felice di Genova; and Giulia (La Scala di Seta) at the Konzerthaus Wien, she was celebrated for her outstanding interpretation of Semiramide (title role) at De Vlaamse Opera Antwerpen and the Edinburgh Festival.

-Further appearences include Nedda (I Pagliacci) at the Opernhaus Zürich and the Teatro dell’Opera di Roma; Puccini’s Tosca (title role) at the Teatro dell’Opera di Roma; and Musetta (La Bohème), marking her debut at The Metropolitan Opera New York; and Amelia (Simon Boccanegra) in Montpellier, Luxembourg and Antwerpen.
+Further appearences include Nedda (I Pagliacci) at the Opernhaus Zürich; Alice (Falstaff), Nedda (I Pagliacci), and Tosca (title role) at the Teatro dell’Opera di Roma; Musetta (La Bohème), marking her debut at The Metropolitan Opera New York; and Amelia (Simon Boccanegra) in Montpellier, Luxembourg and Antwerpen.

 Dvořák’s Rusalka (title role) at the Théâtre Royal de la Monnaie, has set a new milestone in Myrtò Papatanasiu’s career.

-Previous highlights include the live broadcast production of Beethoven’s Symphony N° 9 at the Concertgebouw Amsterdam under the direction of Iván Fischer; Beethoven’s Missa Solemnis at the Sydney Opera House Concert Hall on the occasion of the first visit of the Pope Benedict XVI to Australia; and the closing ceremony of the 2011 Special Olympics World Summer Games at the Panathenaic Stadium in Athens.
+Previous highlights include the live broadcast production of Beethoven’s Symphony N° 9 from the Concertgebouw Amsterdam under the direction of Iván Fischer; Beethoven’s Missa Solemnis at the Sydney Opera House Concert Hall on the occasion of the first visit of the Pope Benedict XVI to Australia; and the closing ceremony of the 2011 Special Olympics World Summer Games at the Panathenaic Stadium in Athens.

-Myrtò Papatanasiu’s wide repertoire spans from renaissance and baroque (Monteverdi, Händel) to 20th century music (Menotti, Scott Joplin), displaying her great versatility.
+Myrtò Papatanasiu’s wide repertoire spans from Renaissance and Baroque (Monteverdi, Händel) to 20th century music (Menotti, Scott Joplin), displaying her great versatility.

-Born in Larissa, Greece, Myrtò Papatanasiu studied piano and music theory at the local Conservatory as well as musicology at the Aristotle University of Thessaloniki, before receiving her vocal performance diploma with distinction and first prize award from the State Conservatory of Thessaloniki.
-Being a recipient of the Megaron Athens Concert Hall grant, she completed her studies in Milano under the guidance of Roberto Coviello.
+Born in Larissa, Greece, Myrtò Papatanasiu studied piano and music theory at the local Conservatory as well as musicology at the Aristotle University of Thessaloniki, before receiving her vocal performance diploma with distinction and the first prize award from the State Conservatory of Thessaloniki.
+Being a recipient of the Megaron Athens Concert Hall Grant, she completed her studies in Milano under the guidance of Roberto Coviello.

-Last update: October 13, 2016
+Last update: October 6, 2019